 3. What does fondant taste like?

 Over the years fondant has gotten a bad rap.
-I have had many clients come to consultations telling me that they DO NOT want fondant because it tastes so bad.
+I’ve had many clients come to consultations telling me that they do not want fondant because it tastes so bad.

-When fondant was first mass produced due to its increasing popularity, preservatives were added that would leave a chemical taste in your mouth.
-Since then fondant has dramatically improved in taste, texture and workability.
-Many people now compare the taste to marshmallows, since it is made of mostly sugar.
+When fondant was first mass-produced due to its increasing popularity, it included preservatives that left a chemical taste in your mouth.
+Since then, fondant has dramatically improved in taste, texture and workability.
+Many people now compare the taste to marshmallows, since it’s made of mostly sugar.
 In fact, many homemade fondant recipes are made with marshmallows.

 After tasting new and improved brands of fondant, my clients have changed their minds and almost all choose to cover their cakes with it.